 Employment: Kristen represents employers in all types of labor and employment matters.
-She has experience in various employment litigation matters, including wage and hour violations, discrimination, sexual harassment, wrongful termination, retaliation, defamation and other employment-related torts, and disability accommodations.
+She is experienced in various employment litigation matters, including wage and hour violations, discrimination, sexual harassment, wrongful termination, retaliation, defamation and other employment-related torts, and disability accommodations.

 Successful defended several employment discrimination cases in federal court and administrative agencies